Here Peter Hanley looks at how to plan your marketing and achieve results without throwing a bundle of money at it. Simple steps to great results.

 To maintain Facebook in a proper form I use their page scheduler to do my posts for a couple of weeks ahead.
 Nothing looks worse than a disrespected Facebook page.

 Using Facebook Advertising still works well as retargeting if you wish to spend money to get results.

 Well, I say necessary if you are marketing items with a good return on Investment.

-Another spends in the thousands per day selling a finance package with huge commissions.
+Another spends in thousands per day selling a finance package with huge commissions.
 It is worth the expenditure.

-You would be best advised to use an expert when it comes to Adwords and map out a minimum result you require for the money spent.
+You would be best advised to use an expert when it comes to Adwords and map out the minimum result you require for the money spent.
 It is not cheap but it is effective.

 Your webpage and SEO